Replete-AI/Interactive-Experience-Generator/README.md

   - speaker: AI
     message: "Really?
 You really think that, human?"
 ```
-The name of the experience will have a small effect on the generation, as it is injected into the prompt.
-Think of it like how Claude names the interactions you have with it.
-It can be a single word, or a short phrase to quickly define exactly what follows.
 The description parameter is like a second system prompt that tells the model exactly what the following dialogue represents and what happens.
-The generations parameter actually defines how many of that type of experience you want to generate data points for.
+The generations parameter defines how many of that type of experience you want to generate data points for.
 This makes it easier to do a little math and figure out what percentage of each type of interaction you want in your data.
 As for the dialogue, it follows the format seen above, where the speaker is the name of the character that is currently speaking or interacting.
 The message is a string which holds the statement or interaction of the above speaker.
 You can make as many of these as you want, but I suggest to test them on the model you intend to use before moving them into "finished experiences".

 ## Validating the Data